gggliuye/VIO/docs/UnitySc/CVPRlocalization.rst

 NetVLAD
 -------------------------
+I found most of the top ranked methods in CVPR use NetVLAD method.

 It is a **CNN** architecture trainable in an **end-to-end** manner, trainning in a **weakly supervised ranking loss** , for place recognition [5]_ . `github page <https://github.com/Relja/netvlad>`_